ssreekanth2000/project_2/report2.md

 * Partyid:- This was a variable with a big influence, with confidence changing dramatically on the basis of which party was in power.

-That is the model I made.
+This is the model I made.

 `model = smf.ols('confed ~ age + age2 + realinc + conpress +partyid', data=gss)`